0bkevin/mustafinho/AMA.md

 ### TDD experience?

 I know the theory and concepts behind TDD and I've applied them to the projects that I worked on, but of course not in a business way.
+### Have you had experience with solidity security best practices?

+Yes, in fact this is one of the areas in which I have more insteres, Along with tokenomic, I really like doing research about the hacks that are happening in the ecosystem, and I’m very fan of the Ethernaut CTF.

 ### Can you create a palindrome, then revert a linked list where the first entry needs to… and at the same time design a cripto economic system that can solve the world’s inequality problem?